dimanikulin/dimanikulin/README.md

 **Visa** - USA, B-1/B-2, 11-Apr-2028

 # I can help you with
+I have a deep understanding of **Microsoft OS** programming and extensive experience with cross-platform programming.

 I can help with **Software Verification Testing** (Unit and Integration testing) of medical devices with **GTest** and **Squish**.
 I can also use **QT** to create **Cross-platform** and **Multi-language UIs**,customize **MS OS**, perform **Win32 API hooking**, and make **MS OS** more secure.